-Pat Euell, student government Secretary and color co-ordinator, stated, "The students will have their choice of yellow, pink or blue Meeting of the Notre Dame woman's Caucaus.
+Pat Euell, student government Secretary and color co-ordinator, stated, "The students will have their choice of yellow, pink or blue dividend cards."
+Meeting of the Notre Dame woman's Caucaus.
 Sun.
 Jan.
 28 7:30 pm, Mem.
 Library New members Lounge welcome 'Irish Eyes Smiling' writer dies (C) 1973 New York Times New York, Jan.
 25--George Graff, 86, who wrote the words to "When Irish Eyes are Smiling" and about 400 other songs that thrilled earlier generations, died here Wednesday.
-The announcement was made today by the American Society of Authors Composers, and ND kazoo band to make debut (continued from page 3) Lefty Smith for a pep band to play at the games.
+The announcement was made today by the American Society of Composers, Authors ND kazoo band to make debut (continued from page 3) Lefty Smith for a pep band to play at the games.

 The special shipment from Chicago became necessary when Singleton scoured the South Bend area and was unable to find a source of kazoos for the students.
-'We checked all kinds of wholesale novelty places and couldn't find one," he said.
+"We checked all kinds of wholesale novelty places and couldn't find one," he said.
 Singleton expressed the hope that the students will buy the kazoos, which will be sold at cost, and "join in the fun."
-He suggested that students planning to join the band prepare their musical talents by brushing up on such tunes as Make Me Smile," "The Hike Song."
-"Thus Spake Zarathustra (Theme from 2001)", and of course, "The Victory March."
+He suggested that students planning to join the band prepare their musical talents by brushing up on such tunes as "Make Me Smile," "The Hike Song," "Thus Spake Zarathustra (Theme from 2001)", and of course, "The Victory March."
 "This will be Lefty Smith's late Christmas present," Singleton added.
 "We're going to give him a band.
 Looking into the future, Singleton also speculated on the formation of a marching band on skates to perform between periods.

 "This, of course, is contingent on whether or not the band will allot us funds for skates and uniforms next year," he said.
-When questioned about further plans for the kazoo band, Singleton only smiled.

-'When Irish Eyes Are Smiling.''
-While many of his songs became dividend cards." widely known this one was a hit here and abroad largely because Chauncey Olcott sang it in "Isle O' Dreams" after it was written especially for him and John McCormick, famed Irish tenor, made it popular through his concerts and records The Down Under RESTAURANTEOUNGE 112.
-And astantial astant secon martine Chan some station few hours."
-Sat.
-Call 291-5131.
+When questioned about further plans for the kazoo band, Singleton charter member.
+He joined it in 1914, two years after he collaborated with Ernest R. Ball in 'When Irish Eyes Are Smiling.'
+While many of his songs became widely known this one was a hit here and abroad largely because Chauncey Olcott sang it in "Isle O' Dreams" after it was written especially for him and John McCormick, famed Irish tenor, made it popular through his concerts and records Publishers, of which he was a